llmrisks/llmrisks.github.io/src/content/post/week11.md

     </tr>
     <tr>
     <td colspan=1 align="left">
-    <p> So the goal here is to maximumize the likelihood of generating images from similar distribution.</p>
+    <p> So the goal here is to maximize the likelihood of generating images from similar distribution.</p>
     </td>
 </tr>
 </table>